JonathanGrossman/mongodb_basics/02_node_crud.md

 The line `deleted_from_db = await users_collection.deleteMany();` deletes all the documents from your `users_collection`.
 Notice that you pass no arguments into the `.deleteMany()` method.
 You would get the same result if you passed an empty object into the method `deleted_from_db = await users_collection.deleteMany({});`.

 The `.deleteMany()` method returns a connection object.
 You console log it `console.log(deleted_from_db);`.
 Look through that connection object to see what information is available to you.
-The `deletedCount` may be a field you use in your work.
+The `.deletedCount()` may be a field you use in your work.

-In the next lesson, you will learn more about using the query argument when calling the method.
+In the next lesson, you will learn more about using the `query` argument when calling the method.

 ### .deleteOne()

 The `.deleteOne()` method deletes only one document from the collection.
-Like the `.deleteMany()` method, the `.findOne()` method accepts two optional arguments -- a query and an object of objects about the delete operation `.deleteOne(query, options)`.
-If more than one document matches the query, the `.deleteOne()` method deletes the first document that matches the query, which is usually the most recently inserted document that matches the query.
+Like the `.deleteMany()` method, the `.deleteOne()` method accepts two optional arguments -- a `query` and an object of options about the delete operation `.deleteOne(query, options)`.
+If more than one document matches the query, the `.deleteOne()` method deletes the first document that matches the `query`, which is usually the most recently inserted document that matches.

-Like for the `.deleteOne()` method, the second argument in the `.deleteOne()` method is an object of options about the delete operation.
+Like for the `.deleteMany()` method, the second argument in the `.deleteOne()` method is an object of options about the delete operation.
 You will omit that argument for now when calling the method.
 Instead, you will only pass the query argument.

-Here is an example of using `.deleteOne()` for deleting a sinlge document from your `users_collection`.
+Here is an example of using `.deleteOne()` for deleting a single document from your `users_collection`.
 The code example below is very similar to the code you've seen above.
 The lines in the code below that you should focus on are `deleted_from_db = await users_collection.deleteOne({_id: ObjectID("5fabaef2ae39d0dca7488936"),});` and `console.log(deleted_from_db);`.

 ```node
 const { MongoClient, ObjectID } = require("mongodb");